-- Original and/or subsequent record used to evaluate the corner position - 2.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated
+nt record used to evaluate the corner position

+2. Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated orles set to perpetuate the corner position topography des, position of accessories, etc.

-- 4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.
+4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.